slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Self improvement: «Did you give your best today?» «Ask good questions today.
 In future you’ll be able to know anything you want, anytime you want.
 So the quality of the questions you learn to ask will be more important than memorized knowledge.»
 - Autority: «Kid: why do I have to do this?
 You: I was a boy myself.
 I know what is that for you and why is important.»
 - Money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
 - Fight perfectionism: «If you get a C or lower, I’ll buy you a present.
 If you score higher than that, I won’t buy you anything, because you won’t need it.»
 - Deal with failure: «How did you fail today?» The best gift you can give your children is failure.
 - Optimism: «You have the gift of today.»

+> *'Children totally accept — and crave — family rules.
+“In our family we have a rule for X” is the only excuse a parent needs for setting a family policy.
+In fact, “I have a rule for X” is the only excuse you need for your own personal policies.' -- Kevin Kelly*

+> *'When a child asks an endless string of “why?” questions, the smartest reply is, “I don’t know, what do you think?”' -- Kevin Kelly*

+> *'Be nice to your children because they are going to choose your nursing home.' -- Kevin Kelly*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you [don't owe them](#on-freedom) anything.